Azure-Samples/azure-video-indexer-samples/VideoQnA-Demo/README.md

       - LANGUAGE_MODEL ("openai")
       - PROMPT_CONTENT_DB (Either: "azure_search" / "chromadb")
-      - PROMPT_CONTENT_DB_NAME (Some DB name with this format "vi-db-name-index")
+      - PROMPT_CONTENT_DB_NAME (Some DB name with this format "vi-db-name-index", this will later appear in the Demo UI under the developer settings so user can select which archive to query)

    1. Index the archive into a new Azure AI Search index (Vector DB) by following these steps:

    1. Install python dependencies with:

+      - For Unix/Linux/Mac:

+      ```bash
+      pip install -r ./app/backend/requirements.txt
+      ```

+      - For Windows (PowerShell):

+      ```powershell
-         `pip install -r .\app\backend\requirements.txt`
+      pip install -r .\app\backend\requirements.txt
+      ```

    1. Create a `.env` file that holds your Azure AI Video Indexer details (taken from Azure portal) in the following format:

       ```
-        AccountName='YOUR_VI_ACCOUNT_NAME'
-        ResourceGroup='RESOURCE_GROUP_NAME'
-        SubscriptionId='SUBSCRIPTION_ID'
+      AccountName='YOUR_VI_ACCOUNT_NAME' # This is the name of your Azure AI Video Indexer account.
+      ResourceGroup='RESOURCE_GROUP_NAME' # This is the name of the resource group where your Azure AI Video Indexer account is located.
+      SubscriptionId='SUBSCRIPTION_ID' # This is the ID of your Azure subscription.
       ```

-     1. Optionally make changes in `.\app\backend\vi_search\prep_db.py` <!-- why? -->
    1. Save and run the following commands in PowerShell from the workspace root directory:

+      - For Unix/Linux/Mac:

+      ```bash
+      cd ./app/backend/
+      export PYTHONPATH=$PYTHONPATH:`pwd` # (to add the current directory to the Python path)
+      cd ../../
+      python ./app/backend/vi_search/prepare_db.py # (to run the indexing into vector db script)
+      ```

+      - For Windows (PowerShell):

+      ```powershell
+      cd .\app\backend\
-        - `$env:PYTHONPATH += ";$(Get-Location)"` (to add the current directory to the Python path)
+      $env:PYTHONPATH += ";$(Get-Location)" # (to add the current directory to the Python path)
+      cd ..\..\
-        - `python .\app\backend\vi_search\prep_db.py` (to run the indexing into vector db script)
+      python .\app\backend\vi_search\prepare_db.py # (to run the indexing into vector db script)
+      ```

    1. Wait for the Vector DB indexing to finish.
 The process can take some time, as it calls Azure OpenAI to create embeddings of the entire archive, and persists it to Azure AI Search or Chroma DB in batches of 100.
    1. If you are using Chroma DB, which is now configured to save the DB locally, make sure it will be available to the deployment as well.

 1. **Deploy**
    1. Install and use PowerShell from https://www.microsoft.com/store/productId/9MZ1SNWT0N5D?ocid=pdpshare